UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 We will create a new file in the */contracts* folder with the **CollectionManager.sol** name.
 This contract will create a collection and make it ERC721Metadata compatible.
 This simple example demonstrates how you can create your own smart contracts if needed using our library.

+The contract below is [inherited](https://docs.soliditylang.org/en/develop/contracts.html#inheritance) from `CollectionHelpersEvents`.
+You can refer to the `CollectionHelpers.sol` file from the library to learn more.
+The contract contains one function (`createCollection`) that accepts a collection owner address, a collection admin address, a collection name, a collection description, a collection symbol and a collection base URI as arguments.
+Then, the function calls the `createNFTCollection` function from our library that creates an NFT collection.
+When the collection is created, our function makes this collection ERC721Metadata compatible.
+Finally, it sets the collection admin and collection owner and returns the address of the created collection.

 ```sol:no-line-numbers
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.17;